 “A Canadian is a Canadian, is a Canadian.”

 Prime Minister Trudeau’s vision of Canada is a country where everyone has a real and fair chance to succeed as well.

-However, many Canadians, including politicians, know that this is not the case when it comes to immigrant physicians.
-We, immigrant physicians, seek to make these statements into something more than empty words.
+However, many Canadians, including politicians, know that this is not the case when it comes to refugee and immigrant physicians.
+We, refugee and immigrant physicians, seek to make these statements into something more than empty words.
 Currently we are Canadians on paper only.

 We have been sought by the Canadian immigration authorities to help with the ongoing shortage of physicians in Canada.
 However, we are not allowed to practice in Canada because the healthcare regulatory bodies are not really concerned about the consequences of the lack of timely access of patients to qualified physicians.
 If they were, they would not have put lots of different, endless barriers in front of highly qualified and experienced immigrant physicians who have even passed the Canadian qualifying medical exams.

 This happens while these regulatory bodies allow non-immigrant physicians from certain oil-rich Gulf countries (i.e. visa trainees) practice as resident physicians and fellows without passing any Canadian medical exams just because their governments provide financial incentives to the university faculties of medicine and the ministries of health.
 Allowing visa trainees to practice in Canada not only poses safety risks to the public, but is also an act of discrimination based on national origin.